RULES AND GENERAL INFORMATION FOR MEMBERS

 7. Membership cards must be carried at all times when fishing and displayed on request by any water bailiff or another member.

-8. Members should show restraint and limit the number of sea trout kept.
+8. Members should show restraint and limit the number of sea trout kept (where allowed).
 Conservation of these fish should be a priority.

 9. No migratory fish (salmon and sea trout) should be kept unless covered by valid permit on any fishery the Association has access to.